kushal-chat/AC215_datadetox/docs/milestone4.md

    *Please see the actions tab, or the coverage.xml file in this folder.*

 4. **Data Versioning and Reproducibility**
-  - [ ] Describe and [x] implement your **data versioning strategy**, appropriate to your project.
+  - [x] Describe and [x] implement your **data versioning strategy**, appropriate to your project.
   - [x] This may use **diff-based tools** (e.g., DVC) or **snapshot-based approaches** (e.g., storing versioned datasets).
-  - [ ] **Explain your choice** — how it fits your project’s data characteristics (static vs. dynamic) and supports reproducibility.
+  - [x] **Explain your choice** — how it fits your project’s data characteristics (static vs. dynamic) and supports reproducibility.
-  - [ ] If your workflow involves **LLM-generated data**, include both prompts and outputs to ensure transparency and provenance.
+  - *Not applicable* If your workflow involves **LLM-generated data**, include both prompts and outputs to ensure transparency and provenance.
-  *Important, need to bring together the prompts and outputs.*

 5. **Model Training or Fine-Tuning** *Not applicable*
   - Develop or adapt a model appropriate for your project, either through **training** or **fine-tuning**.